 In my one year of blogging about personal finance, I discovered that most people started, ‘reconnecting’ with their money when they felt discomfort with their current financial situation.
 Whether it was paying off their student loan debt, paying off their mortgage or becoming super savers so they can retire by 30, or 40 years old, they all were uncomfortable with the way they were currently living or just wanted more for their life.

-As they began to find ways to increase their income or cut back on their expenses, they changed their behaviors towards money and started or stopped doing certain things that have made them successful with their money.
+As they began to find ways to increase their income by earning money online or cut back on their expenses, they changed their behaviors towards money and started or stopped doing certain things that have made them successful with their money.

 In this post I want to address 8 money challenges that can help you reconnect with your money.
 Whether it is saving more, spending less, learning to be grateful for what you have or securing your financial future, these challenges will help you:

 - Discover what money behaviors work and don’t work for you

 - What motivates your spending and savings habits

 - How much you are able (willing) to cut back to reach certain milestones